Model-Predictive Control with NUP Priors: Application Examples

 \subsection{Minimal-Time Race Track Control}

 Autonomous racing is a version of autonomous driving where the goal is to complete a given race track in the shortest time possible.
 The following challenges must be dealt with: \begin{itemize} \item Nonlinear vehicle dynamics. \item Physical limitations of the vehicle such as maximal steering angle and maximal motor torque. \item Collision avoidance with track boundaries. \end{itemize} Several methods to solve this control problem have been proposed in the literature~\cite{Qian2016, Qian2016a, Rosolia2019}.
 We now show how this problem can be addressed with the approach of this paper.
-As recommended in the literature, we will use a curvilinear coordinate system~\cite{Lot2014, Micaelli1993, Lenain2007, Lenain2008}, which simplifies expressing the constraints imposed by the track boundaries.